top of page

 Kids thrive with simple categories: books, puzzles, dolls, cars, art.

 Use open bins, low shelves, and predictable homes.
 Rotate toys to reduce clutter and increase engagement.
-See kid's spaces from local families.

 9. Entryway Essentials for Small Spaces